zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 Now of course __that doesn’t always work__ because you can make so much money in one [[move]] in Silicon Valley, sometimes people [[betray]] each other because they’re just like, “I’m going to get rich enough off this that I don’t care.”
 So, there can be exceptions to all these [[circumstance]]s.

+But essentially __if you want to__ be successful, __you have to__ work with other people.
+And __you have to figure out who can you trust__, and __who can you trust over a long, long period of time, that you can just keep playing the game with them, so that compound interest and high trust will __make it easier to__ play the game, and will let you collect the major rewards, which are usually at the end of the cycle.